yaki-bcit/doc-virtualbox/docs/create-vm.md

 nav_order: 4
 ---

-# Create a Virtual Machine
+# Create an Ubuntu Virtual Machine
 {: .no_toc }

 This section shows how to download an Ubuntu installation disk image and how to add a new virtual machine in VirtualBox.